ExistensialReset/flowmosr/principles/FLOW_ECONOMIC_PRINCIPLES.md

 ## PURPOSE

-> "Economy means 'household management.'
-We manage the household of Earth to maximize life, not profit."
+**We aim to make Economy maximize life, not profit.**

 This document defines the complete economic architecture of Flow, including:
 - Core principles (unchanged from v1.0)
-- Justice infrastructure financing (NEW - answers DeepSeek question 2)
+- Justice infrastructure financing
 - Operational mechanisms
 - Integration with Human Work Architecture